Kimpalele/InsulinManager/README.md

 # InsulinManager
 On behalf of PiezoMotor I have created a controller system for a Piezo electric motor using ESP32-C, HM10 bluetooth module, MAX485 (ttl to rs485 converter) and an iOS Application to send commands from.

-The basic idea was to see if it was possible to make a simple demo for an insulinpump that displayed to preciseness of one of PiezoMotors motors.
+The basic idea was to see if it was possible to make a simple demo for an insulinpump that displayed to preciseness in one of PiezoMotors motors.
 For this project I've used PiezoLEGS LL06 as a demo product.

 The workflow of the project goes like this:
 1. The user sends the amount of insulin units they'd like distributed, using the phone application.